Top 5 Reasons Mic Preamps Matter

 5. Consistency

-As you become increasingly familiar with the sound and characteristics of any given mic preamp, you will begin to get a feel for which particular combinations of microphone and preamp can yield the best results for specific applications.
-Most engineers have certain go-to combinations they will reach for first when recording a particular instrument or vocal type.
+Many engineers have favorite combinations they try first when recording a specific instrument or vocal.
 The consistency of knowing what tonal colors to expect from different microphones through different preamps will help to guide your decisions and make you a better, more efficient, recording engineer.

-Key to capturing these iconic hardware preamps is Unison™ technology.
-Harnessing bi-directional control and communication from the Unison-enabled plug-in to the physical mic preamps in Apollo, you get all of the unique preamp impedance, gain staging “sweet spots,” and circuit behaviors of mic preamps from Neve, API, and UA.
+A special benefit of Apollo, the key to capturing these iconic hardware preamps is Unison™ technology.
+Harnessing bi-directional control and communication from the Unison-enabled plug-in to the physical mic preamps in Apollo, you get all of the unique preamp impedance, gain staging “sweet spots,” and circuit behaviors of mic preamps from Neve, API, SSL, Helios, and UA.

 — Daniel Keller